- Home

 2) Why are traffic safety photo enforcement cameras used in Lake Forest Park?

 Traffic safety camera systems are a safety measure designed to reduce and prevent speeding and collisions.
-The goal of our program, since beginning in 2009, has been pedestrian safety in our school zones, and collision reduction on SR 522 (Bothell Way).
+The goal of our program, since the beginning in 2009, has been pedestrian safety in our school zones, and collision reduction on SR 522 (Bothell Way).
 The program is used as a force-multiplier, adding to the enforcement capacity of the department.
 The cameras enable police department staff, which are typically running at minimum levels, to perform other functions that address a wide range of public safety tasks.

 This system also enables unbiased technologies for promoting safe driving that lets residents and commuters through our community know we take safe driving seriously.
 Related directly to the police department’s goals, we want to promote the most pedestrian friendly community we can, given our location and topography, and appropriately manage the extensive increase in traffic volume on Bothell Way.